 It was very difficult to achieve income parity in 1972 because professional careers were mostly closed to women - the admissions gurus wouldn't let us into medical school, law school, engineering school, etc., etc., etc. The argument for limiting access to women to the kinds of education which had high ticket salaries was two fold: (1) they are taking the place of men who need to earn a living for their families and (2) they'll just get pregnant and leave the workforce - why invest?

 And, to round off the equation, women (prior to the Equal Credit Act) could not get a bank loan without the cosignature of a husband or father or other male relative.
 The same went for buying a car, trying to buy a house, or getting a credit card only in the woman's name.
 The Equal Credit Act changed all of that misogynistic financial stranglehold.
 The first thing I did at age 24 was get an American Express Card in MY OWN NAME.
-Fifty years is only two generations.
+It's difficult for young women to understand while our country claims to have 'liberty and justice for ALL', when it comes to females, obtaining liberty and justice has been and continues to be a fight.

-Our country is now filled with angry men, mostly white, but really MAGA American men who are pissed off that they have to compete in the economic arena not only with other men who are not white, but also with women.
-Currently, young women are winning the race.
+Currently legislatures around the country are filled with angry men, mostly white, but really MAGA American men who are pissed off that they have to compete in the economic arena not only with other men who are not white, but also with women.
+Currently, young women are winning the economic race.
 They are getting more education, and thus, are more prepared for the new economy.
 Young men seem to be dropping out and signing off.
 Slightly older women are successfully managing challenging careers and having children.
-Women in my age group are cheering them on feeling they are the result of all the barriers we broke down.
+Women in my age group are cheering them on feeling these gains for women are the result of all the barriers we broke down.

 Well, if you can't compete with women straight up, what do you do?
 You begin to legally restrict women's rights.
 You comb the books looking for laws which will accomplish the result of pushing women off the playing field by any measure which can be gotten away with.
 For example, in Arizona you resurrect an 1864 law banning virtually all abortions.
 The law was finally repealed this year by ONE VOTE.